digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/console.rst

 For production use cases, in particular if the Admin Api is not just bound to localhost, we recommend to enable :ref:`TLS <tls-configuration>` with mutual authentication.

-It is possible to use the remote console in the installations that utilize authorization.
-In that case, it is necessary to provide a valid access token.
+The remote console can be used in installations that utilize authorization, so long as it has a valid access token.
 This can be achieved by modifying the configuration or by adding an option to the remote console's launch command as in the following snippet:

 .. code-block:: bash